PlebusSupremus1234/LemonScript/README.md

 # LemonScript
 A programming language made with TypeScript.

-LemonScript is still in heavy development, and is currently up to: Class Initializers
+LemonScript is still in heavy development, and is currently up to: Class Inheritance

 Here is a preview of LemonScript:
 ```js